icgc/icgc-get/README.md

-# ICGC Download Client
+# ICGC Get
 Universal download client for ICGC data residing in various environments.

 ## Installing the Python Script

-The python script can be installed by simply navigating to the `icgc-download-client` directory and running the command:
+The python script can be installed by simply navigating to the `icgc-get` directory and running the command:

 ```shell
 python setup.py install